Passa al contenuto principale

 pnpm install # install dependencies of foo

-pnpm link --global # link foo globally
+pnpm link # link foo globally

 cd ~/projects/my-project